Supplemental Nutrition Assistance Program: Food Stamp Act of 1964

-The Food Stamp Act of 1964 appropriated $75 million to 350,000 individuals in 40 counties and three cities.
-The measure drew overwhelming support from House Democrats, 90 percent from urban areas, 96 percent from the suburbs, and 87 percent from rural areas.
-Republican lawmakers opposed the initial measure: only 12 percent of urban Republicans, 11 percent from the suburbs, and 5 percent from rural areas voted affirmatively.
-President Lyndon B. Johnson hailed food stamps as "a realistic and responsible step toward the fuller and wiser use of an agricultural abundance".

-Rooted in congressional logrolling, the act was part of a larger appropriation that raised price supports for cotton and wheat.
-Rural lawmakers supported the program so that their urban colleagues would not dismantle farm subsidies.
-Food stamps, along with Medicaid/Medicare, Head Start, and the Job Corps, were foremost among the growing anti-poverty programs.

-President Johnson called for a permanent food-stamp program on January 31, 1964, as part of his "War on Poverty" platform introduced at the State of the Union a few weeks earlier.
+President Johnson called for a permanent food-stamp program on January 31, 1964, as part of his "war on poverty" platform introduced at the State of the Union a few weeks earlier.
 Agriculture Secretary Orville Freeman submitted the legislation on April 17, 1964.
 The bill eventually passed by Congress was H.R.
 10222, introduced by Congresswoman Sullivan.
 One of the members on the House Committee on Agriculture who voted against the FSP in Committee was then Representative Bob Dole, of Kansas.
-(Later, as a Senator, after he worked on the 1977 legislation that addressed problems with the program, Dole became a staunch supporter of it.)
+Later, as a senator, after he worked on the 1977 legislation that addressed problems with the program, Dole became a staunch supporter of it.

 The Food Stamp Act of 1964 was intended to strengthen the agricultural economy and provide improved levels of nutrition among low-income households; however, the practical purpose was to bring the pilot FSP under congressional control and to enact the regulations into law.